NudgeBell

 1. NudgeBell

-NudgeBell is the most complete option for WhatsApp reminders because it does not stop at WhatsApp.
-You build an escalation chain: start with WhatsApp, and if you do not acknowledge it within a set window, it automatically sends an SMS.
+NudgeBell is the most complete option for automatic WhatsApp reminders because it does not stop at WhatsApp.
+You build an escalation chain: WhatsApp first, and if you do not acknowledge it within a set window, it automatically sends an SMS.
 Ignore that too, and it calls your phone.

-Best for: anyone who wants WhatsApp as the first point of contact, with automatic fallback to SMS and phone calls if needed.
+Best for: anyone who needs WhatsApp as the first contact point, with automatic fallback to SMS and a phone call if the reminder is ignored.

 2. WaRemind